End-to-End testing with Puppeteer and Jest

 }

-On line 2 we specify jest-puppeteer
+In line 2, we specify jest-puppeteer

 preset, which will allow us to use Jest with Puppeteer.
 In globals